Fieash/InternshipProject/README.md

 Rootkit detection program targeted at detecting Reptile rootkit by f0rb1dd3n https://github.com/f0rb1dd3n/Reptile and Diamoprhine rootkit by wazuh https://github.com/wazuh/Diamorphine.

-main.c program is a Loadable Kernel Module that outputs the results to the system log, and hidden_process_detection.c is a C program that outputs hidden PIDs to the console.
+## Features
+- Hidden module detection
+- Hidden process detection
+- System call hook detection
+- Interrupt hook detection

+## Detecting Reptile
-It is currently able to detect the reptile module when it is hiding from the system The method of detection is adapted from the Tyton rootkit hunter. https://github.com/nbulischeck/tyton
+It is able to detect the reptile module when it is hiding from the system The method of detection is adapted from the Tyton rootkit hunter. https://github.com/nbulischeck/tyton

-With hidden_process_detection.c, we are able to detect processes that are attempting to hide from the system.

-syscall_detection.c is a Loadable Kernel Module that detects syscalls that have been hooked, displaying their names and numbers in the output.

-interrupt_detection.c is a Loadable Kernel Module that detects interrupts that have been hooked.
+## Detecting Diamorphine
+It is able to detect the diamorphine module as well as the system calls that Diamorphine hooks, which are kill, getdents, and getdents64.

 ## Installation

+module_detection.c, syscall_detection.c and interrupt_detection.c are Loadable Kernel Modules
+that outputs their results to the system log.
+They can be read using the dmesg command.

+hidden_process_detection.c is a C program that outputs hidden PIDs to the console.

 ```
 git clone https://github.com/Fieash/InternshipProject.git
 make
 ```

 ### Hidden module detection

+module_detection.c is a Loadable Kernel Module that detects hidden kernel modules in the system.
 ```
 sudo insmod module_detection.ko
 sudo rmmod module_detection.ko